 A vital aspect of eBPF programs is the ability to share collected information and to store state.
 For this purpose, eBPF programs can leverage the concept of eBPF maps to store and retrieve data in a wide set of data structures. eBPF maps can be accessed from eBPF programs as well as from applications in user space via a system call.

-The following is an incomplete list of supported map types to given an understanding of the diversity in data structures.
+The following is an incomplete list of supported map types to give an understanding of the diversity in data structures.
 For various map types, both a shared and a per-CPU variation is available.

 eBPF programs cannot call into arbitrary kernel functions.
 Allowing this would bind eBPF programs to particular kernel versions and would complicate compatibility of programs.
 Instead, eBPF programs can make function calls into helper functions, a well-known and stable API offered by the kernel.